sindresorhus/emittery/readme.md

 const emitter1 = new Emittery({debug: {name: 'myEmitter1'}});
 const emitter2 = new Emittery({debug: {name: 'myEmitter2'}});

 emitter1.on('test', data => { // do something });
 emitter2.on('otherTest', data => { // do something });

+emitter1.emit('test');
+emitter2.emit('otherTest');

 //=> [16:43:20.417][emittery:subscribe][myEmitter1] Event Name: test
 //	data: undefined

 //=> [16:43:20.417][emittery:subscribe][myEmitter2] Event Name: otherTest
 //	data: undefined
 ```

 ### emitter = new Emittery(options?)

-Create a new instance of Emittery
+Create a new instance of Emittery.

 #### options?

-Configure the new instance of Emittery
+Configure the new instance of Emittery.

 ##### debug?

-Configure the debugging options for this instance
+Configure the debugging options for this instance.

 ###### name

 Type: `string`

-Default: `Empty string`
+Default: `null`

 Define a name for the instance of Emittery to use when outputting debug data.